jcarrasquel/hse-uamc-conformance-checking/README.md

 - [Julio C. Carrasquel](https://www.hse.ru/staff/jcarrasquel) - jcarrasquel@hse.ru
 - Irina A. Lomazova - ilomazova@hse.ru

-National Research University Higher School of Economics, Moscow, Russia.<br>
+*National Research University Higher School of Economics, Moscow, Russia.*<br>
-University of Constantine 2 — Abdelhamid Mehri, Constantine, Algeria.
+*University of Constantine 2 — Abdelhamid Mehri, Constantine, Algeria.*

-### Update: Quick steps to test our conformance checking method (simple replay) using Colored Petri Nets with tuples:
+---

+### Conformance Checking Methods

 - Download this repository.
 The tool has been developed with Python v3.5.
 - Execute the command: `python3 conformance_checker_main.py 0 models/aist/model_aist_0_correct_specification.py event_logs/aist/demo/eventlog_real_example0_deviation_ALL.csv` where 0 stands for the conformance checking method replay of CPNs with tuples, and the following files are a sample of a CPN model (coded using SNAKES) and an event log.
 - The output shall be two files.
 One file will consist of non-fitting traces, whereas a second file will consist of specific event deviations found in each non-fitting trace.

+---

 ### Useful resources:

 - Checking Conformance between Colored Petri Nets and Event Logs (AIST-2020) [[Slides]](https://drive.google.com/file/d/1UONWeWZKMFw6n9trU4hxREWnynPxsKaA/view) [[Paper]](https://drive.google.com/file/d/175HBPYy9jXDtSQ_SE4CeqyoG41KNkYdm/view) [[Talk]](https://www.youtube.com/watch?v=Qkr9D7KXHno)

+---

 ### A General Note on our Research Project: